 $20,000 at 15% interest

 Ramsey teaches that because he knows he is not talking to financially astute people.
-He is talking to people that are losing at the game of money and need some wins to develop the confidence to push through and turn their financial life around.
-Paying off a debt is a win and the lowest balance is the easiest to pay off.
-Ramsey is willing to let his students pay more interest because he thinks that is a small price to pay to get them a win that will build some confidence.
+He is talking to people that are losing at the game of money and he knows that they need some wins to develop the confidence to push through and turn their financial life around.
+Paying off a debt is a win and the lowest balance is the easiest one to pay off first.
+Ramsey is willing to let his students pay more interest because he thinks that is a small price to pay to get them a win that will build some confidence for them.

 What I just wrote is extremely important so let me repeat it a different way: in the game of money, the money itself is not the most important factor.
 The psychological component of developing the right mindset about money is far more important.
 If it costs you money to have the right mindset about money, that is money well spent.

-That brings me the Bible maxim that the borrower is servant to the lender.
+That brings me to the Bible maxim that the borrower is servant to the lender.
 First of all, we need a disclaimer.
-When you read Proverbs, you have to interpret through a lens that these maxims are general principles rather than promises.
+When you read the Proverbs, you have to interpret them through a lens that these maxims are general principles rather than promises.
 For example, does God guarantee that a soft answer will always turn away wrath in every situation?
-Of course not, but in general, a soft answer is a wise approach.
+Of course not; but in general, a soft answer is a wise approach.
 It is no different than Benjamin Franklin saying that going to bed early and getting up early makes one healthy, wealthy, and wise.
-He did not mean that as an infallible prescription but rather as a general rule of life.
+He did not mean that as an infallible prescription, but rather as a general rule of life.

 Because we are talking about a general principle rather than an explicit command, I am not anti-debt.
 There is a place for debt and it is sometimes unavoidable.
 But as a general rule of life, debt is not helpful and it does enslave you.
 Here is an example.
 I can remember a time about a decade ago where my loan officer (yes she was called that) would come to my business to see how things were going.
 If she saw something she did not like, she could have pulled our business loan.
 I got very nervous when she came around and I did feel like she had all the power.
 I sort of did feel like a servant to her.